 Research and development as a systematic strategy and planning process

-The strategy “Mobility for tomorrow” is a result of these dialog processes.
-The cross-departmental dialog process picks up on regional trends and develops a global perspective.
-Market trends are also examined from an individual customer perspective.
+In addition, market trends are examined from an individual customer perspective.
 Among other things, Schaeffler organizes annual “Top Technology Meetings” with key customers.
 The company uses the market analysis results for its customer-specific requirements management.
 Customer expectations are thereby systematically translated into sustainable products and technologies.

-In order to represent customer expectations in new products, Schaeffler has created a standardized product development process (PDP).
+In order to represent customer expectations in new products, Schaeffler has created a standardized product creation process (PCP).
 It specifies in detail which steps are necessary to develop a product that meets the requirements of all relevant stakeholders (customer, company, and legislators).
 This includes proof of the product functionality, stable production and logistics processes, and suitable suppliers.
-As part of the PDP, customer requirements for the entire product life cycle are agreed upon in writing, from production to operation and maintenance to disposal.
-The PDP also explicitly states compliance with sustainability criteria.
+As part of the PCP, customer requirements for the entire product life cycle are agreed upon in writing, from production to operation and maintenance to disposal.
+The PCP also explicitly states compliance with sustainability criteria.

-Schaeffler also works with other companies across the industry to improve the market and production conditions for more sustainable products in the future.
+Schaeffler also works with other companies across the industry to improve the market and production conditions for future, more sustainable products.
 For this reason, Schaeffler is involved in the “European Association of Automotive Suppliers” (CLEPA5)).
 Schaeffler is involved in various working groups focusing on technology and sustainability issues such as autonomous driving, the Euro 7 emissions standard, and compliance.Part of GNFK End

-2) Patent registrations concern first filings filed with the German Patent and Trademark Office.
+2) Patent applications concern first filings filed at the German Patent and Trade Mark Office.